Average Pell Grant and 2026 Maximum Amount

 Pell Grant Awards by School Type

-Pell Grants are awarded to students attending public and private, four-year and two-year colleges.
+Pell Grants are awarded to students attending to both public and private colleges, wether they are four-year or two-year institutions.

 Pell Grant Awards by Dependency Status